 Back to Steve though.
 It is a real tragedy he has not been recognized.
 But he is not alone –I believe Golamreza Mesri at the University of Illinois at Urbana-Champaign deserves formal recognition for his discovery that the Ca/Cc ratio is nearly constant, and that the EOP curve under static loading is unique (see Chapter 7 of this course to see how both these conclusions can be reached from first principles using DSSM theory).
 Many people, long since forgotten, have been awarded Terzaghi and Rankine lectureships for reasons that, unlike the case of the Nobel prize, are murky and hard to figure out, captured by a generic “…contributions to the field.”

-I recently had to interact with a Rankine lecturer, a professor at an esteemed college no less, who amazingly a) did not know that a key requirement for a theory to be scientific was for it to have a falsifiable hypothesis, b) did not know that to teach a theory that was not scientific (lacks a falsifiable hypothesis) as though it were scientific, makes the teaching meet the definition of pseudoscience and c) did not know that a common meaning of the word “scholastic” is to “adhere to tradition and logic (Aristotelian) and to pay little heed to the empirical evidence.”
+I recently had to interact with a Rankine lecturer, a professor at an esteemed college no less, who amazingly did not know that i) a key requirement for a theory to be scientific was for it to have a falsifiable hypothesis, ii) to teach a theory that was not scientific (lacks a falsifiable hypothesis) as though it were scientific, makes the teaching meet the definition of pseudoscience and c) a common meaning of the word “scholastic” is to “adhere to tradition and logic (Aristotelian) and to pay little heed to the empirical evidence.”
 Naively he seemed to think it was confined to mean “…someone with no practical work experience.”

-This is why I now believe that the Terzaghi and Rankine lectures are but the smooth and seamless operation of incestuous “old boy/girl networks.”
+This is why I now believe that the Terzaghi and Rankine lectureship awards are but the result of the smooth and seamless operation of incestuous “old boy/girl networks.”
 These networks are not “conspiracies,” but rather, a natural outgrowth of the system as it currently is.
 This is why I have now come to believe historians when they say, that we must wait till 50 years after the events have occurred and the dust has settled, before we can decide questions of true merit.
 Surely, then, Steve Poulos and Golamreza Mesri will be given the kudos they so richly deserve.

 So if one were to take Golamreza Mesri for example, he would have earned his award about ten years after his discoveries in the mid-eighties.
 His award should have read…”for discovering that the Ca/Cc ratio is approximately constant and that the EOP curve obtained from static, incremental, and one-dimensional loading is unique.”
 Likewise Steve Poulos formally presented the steady state in courses at Harvard University starting in 1971 and ideally he should have got his award in the early 80′s.
 For Steve the reason for his award would read something like….”for formally describing the steady-state condition in soils and its impact on soil behavior.”
 Not in either case, the opaque “…for contributions to the field.”
 Even statements like “…for contributions to the development of the piezometer” (for example) do not quite cut it–exactly what contributions are we talking about?

-Experience has taught me that the best way to judge someone’s geotechnical merit is to ignore the number of publications they have, ignore their degrees, ignore their titles, ignore everything about them, including how they smell, look, feel, talk, or (horror of horrors) whether they kick their dog when alone at home.
-Ignore all this, even if they look green, are standing next to what looks like a flying saucer, and appear to be from Mars.
+Experience has taught me that the best way to judge someone’s geotechnical merit is to ignore the number of publications they have, ignore their degrees, ignore their titles, their prizes…ignore everything about them, including how they smell, look, feel, talk, or (horror of horrors) whether they kick their dog when alone at home.
+They may even look green, drive what looks like a flying saucer, and appear to be from Mars.
+Ignore all this!
 Instead, simply ask them to tell you in one sentence (25 words or less) what their contribution to soil mechanics has been.
 Judge their soil mechanics merit accordingly.
 You will find that many of these so called Terzaghi and Rankine lecturers will simply disappear, while people like Mesri and Poulos will come to the fore.

 That’s it folks!
 As always, I love hearing from readers, so do email me (firstname.lastname@example.org) your thoughts/opinions; rest assured I shall reply so long as I am physically able to.